-We just keep adding more private home displays.
+Only a few days remain before the lights go dim.
 Driving or strolling through a fairyland of outdoor light displays is a holiday treat that costs no more than gasoline or shoe leather.
 And there’s no place prettier than Denver/Boulder, especially when the snowy backdrop is the real deal.
 Here are a few of the best FREE ones around town.
 We’re updating continuously, so send us your suggestions (please include the address and a photo, if this is a private home):

 Downtown Denver: Christmas is a time when even those most ardent suburbanites come downtown.
 The opulent light display decorating the City and County Building (at Civic Center Park) from the ground floor to the dome has been a holiday tradition since 1935 and the lighting is spectacular by any measure.
 Sparkling lights also illuminate the historic Union Station in the heart of LoDo.
 More than 100,000 lights festoon the trees of the 1.25 mile-long 16th Street Mall.